graphprotocol/rfcs/rfcs/0000-template.md

 ## Detailed Design

 This is the main section of the RFC.
 What does the proposal include?
 What are the proposed interfaces/APIs?
 How are different affected parties, such as users, developers or node operators affected by the change and how are they going to use it?

 ## Compatibility

 Is this proposal backwards-compatible or is it a breaking change?
-If it is breaking, how could this be mitigated (think: announcing ahead of time like with hard forks, migrations etc.)?
+If it is breaking, how could this be mitigated (think: migrations, announcing ahead of time like with hard forks, etc.)?

 ## Drawbacks and Risks

 Why might we _not_ want to do this?
 What cost would implementing this proposal incur?
-What risks would be introduced by following the proposed path?
+What risks would be introduced by going down this path?

 ## Alternatives

 What other designs have been considered, if any?
-For what reasons where they not chosen?
-Are there workarounds that make this change a _nice to have_?
+For what reasons have they not been chosen?
+Are there workarounds that make this change less necessary?

 ## Open Questions